Back to Blog

 TACoS gives you that answer.
 ACoS helps you execute the details.
 You need both, but if you are only watching one, watch TACoS.

-If you are struggling to see the forest for the trees in your advertising metrics — or if you suspect your campaigns are efficient on paper but not actually driving growth — AZvertising can help you build a measurement framework that connects your ad spend to real business outcomes.
+If you are struggling to see the forest for the trees in your book advertising metrics — or if you suspect your campaigns are efficient on paper but not actually driving growth — AZvertising can help you build a measurement framework that connects your ad spend to real readership outcomes.
 Let’s figure out what your numbers are actually telling you.

 Want help applying this?